Comicbook: Spider-Man: Noir

 When Peter stands to defend his aunt from the Enforcers

-, he's noticed by Ben Ulrich, an Intrepid Reporter
+, he's noticed by Ben Urich, an Intrepid Reporter

-, who has his boss J. Jonah Jameson hire Peter on board as a photographer's assistant.
+, who gets his boss J. Jonah Jameson to hire Peter on board as a photographer's assistant.

-When the Enforcers try to jack a spider idol from a cargo meant for the museum, Peter gets bit by one of the spiders inside the idol, gains spider-like abilities, and takes up the mantle of Spider-Man.
-As he goes to confront the Goblin, it turns out Ulrich is in the pocket of Norman as well, which quickly leads to his death
+When the Enforcers try to jack a spider idol from cargo meant for the museum, Peter gets bitten by one of the spiders inside the idol, gains spider-like abilities, and takes up the mantle of Spider-Man.
+As he goes to confront the Goblin, it turns out Urich is in the pocket of Norman as well, which quickly leads to his death

 Spider-Man gets framed for the death of Jonah, who gets shot in the first page of the first book